 That’s what I wanted for this recipe.
 I used tilapia for this recipe, because that was what was freshest at Whole Foods that day, but use any firm white fish you’d like.
 Mahi mahi, halibut, cod, or snapper all work lovely.

-I also made a cilantro-lime crema which comes together in under a minute and adds so much fresh, bright flavor to the tacos.
+I also made a cilantro-lime crema which comes together in under a minute and adds so much fresh, bright flavor to the grilled fish tostadas.
 And then there’s shredded cabbage for crunch, fresh avocado, and La Victoria’s Roasted Pepper salsa, which I think pairs perfectly with the fish.
 It’s mild, smoky, and a delightful combination of five roasted peppers—poblano, chipotle, ancho, jalapeño and serrano.
 Yum.
 Real talk: I don’t always want to make my own salsa.
 That’s a lot of chopping, cutting, and teary-onion eyes.
 I like using an accessible (but tasty) jarred salsa sometimes to throw together a quick meal, and I like La Victoria because I can pronounce all of their ingredients.
 Just tomatoes.
 Peppers.
 Spices.
 Cilantro.
 Yeah, I can get down with that.

 An easy, delicious, nutritious summer meal on the table in around 20 minutes.